siffiejoe/lua-amalg/README.md

     ./amalg.lua -s main.lua -c | ./amalg.lua -o out.lua -s- -t luasrcdiet -z brieflz

+Transformation plugins can also be used for transpiling some Lua dialect to plain Lua code during amalgamation.
+But plugins cannot modify the shebang line of the resulting script, so you should set one yourself if your main script contains one unsuitable for plain Lua
+code:

+    ./amalg.lua -o out.lua -s main.moon -S "/usr/bin/env lua" -c -t moonscript

 If you want to bundle some other read-only files with your amalgamated script, you can do so with virtual IO and the `-v` switch: